AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-print-channel-tutorial/add-content-to-target-areas.md

 ---
-title: Adicionar conteúdo de texto e imagem ao documento de canal de impressão
+title: Adição de conteúdo de texto e imagem ao documento de canal de impressão
 seo-title: Adding text and image content to print channel document
-description: Esta é a parte 7 de um tutorial em várias etapas para criar seu primeiro documento de comunicações interativas.
-Nessa parte, adicionaremos imagens e conteúdo de texto às áreas de destino definidas no layout (xdp).
+description: Esta é a parte 7 de um tutorial de várias etapas para criar seu primeiro documento de comunicações interativas.
+Nesta parte, adicionaremos imagens e conteúdo de texto às áreas de destino definidas no layout (xdp).
 seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
 In this part, we will add images and text content to the target areas defined in the layout(xdp).
 uuid: f20d6974-6faf-4b90-a7ff-8aa8a620fcaa
 feature: Interactive Communication